kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_contribute.md

 These are the steps to follow to write your documentation contribution to {{ formal_name }}.

+Ensure you are able to [build the documentation](docs_build.md) before beginning to write.

 ### Existing documentation

 If you're editing the existing docs, you'll need to locate the file in the `/docs/en` directory.
 The file structure follows the page structure, so you can locate the file using the documentation URL.